Lead Opinion

 III.
 Jurisdiction and Standard of Review

-We review a district court‘s decision to grant or deny a permanent injunction under an abuse of discretion standard.
+We review a district court’s decision to grant or deny a permanent injunction under an abuse of discretion standard.
 E.g., ACLU v.
-Black Horse Pike Reg‘l Bd. of Educ., 84 F.3d 1471, 1476 (3d Cir.
-1996).
-However, because an abuse of discretion exists where the district court‘s decision “rests upon a clearly erroneous finding of fact, an errant conclusion of law, or an improper application of law to fact,” id., we apply plenary review to the District Court‘s legal conclusions.
+Black Horse Pike Reg’l Bd. of Educ.,

 IV.
 Discussion

-This case requires us to navigate the treacherous waters of the Supreme Court‘s labor law successorship doctrine, which has, at times, imposed extra-contractual duties upon successor employers.
-Appellant Local 430 argues that AmeriSteel, as a successor employer to Brocker Rebar, must arbitrate grievances brought by the Union under the collective bargaining agreement between the Union and Brocker Rebar.
+This case requires us to navigate the treacherous waters of the Supreme Court’s labor law successorship doctrine, which has, at times, imposed extra-contractual duties upon successor employers.
+Appellant Local 430 argues that AmeriSteel, as a successor employer to Brocker Rebar, must arbitrate grievances brought by the Union under the collective bargaining agreement between the Union and Brock-er Rebar.
 AmeriSteel counters that it was never a party to the CBA, expressly rejected it during its asset purchase negotiations with Brocker Rebar, and has consistently maintained in its dealings with the Union that it is not bound by the terms of the CBA, including its arbitration clause.
 Accordingly, AmeriSteel argues that it cannot be compelled to submit to arbitration.

 As an initial matter, we note that labeling AmeriSteel a “successor employer” to Brocker Rebar does little to help resolve the issue in this case.
-As the Supreme Court has explained, a new employer, like AmeriSteel, “may be a successor for some purposes and not for others,” and the question whether AmeriSteel is a successor to Brocker Rebar “is simply not mean-
+As the Supreme Court has explained, a new employer, like AmeriSteel, “may be a successor for some purposes and not for others,” and the question whether AmeriSteel is a successor to Brocker Rebar “is simply not mean

 While other courts have tried to make sense of these three opinions, we find no analysis that charts a perfect course that we can readily follow.
-Accordingly, we will make our own way through the progression of the Supreme Court‘s reasoning.
-As the dissent points out, it is unfortunate that the law in this area is unsettled, and ultimately, only the Supreme Court can silence the conflict that exists in the troubled trilogy of Wiley, Burns, and Howard Johnson.
+Accordingly, we will make our own way through the progression of the Supreme Court’s reasoning.
+As the dissent points out, it is unfortunate that the law in this area is unsettled, and ultimately, only the Supreme Court can silence the conflict that exists in the troubled trilogy of Wiley, Bums, and Howard Johnson.
 Given the tension that exists in this trilogy, no approach to reconciling these cases will be completely satisfying.
-Nevertheless, we think it significant that, as discussed below, our ultimate result (and the logic that underpins it) is supported by the majority of courts that have articulated the contours of labor law successorship.
+Nevertheless, we think it significant that, as discussed below, our ultimate result (and the logic that underpins it) is supported by the majority of courts that have articulated the contours of labor law suceessorship.

 In Wiley, the Court introduced the idea that a successor employer could be bound by an arbitration clause in a collective bargaining agreement between the predecessor employer and its unionized employees.
 The predecessor employer, Interscience, had merged with John Wiley & Sons, and ceased to do business as a separate entity.
 The Union then brought suit against Wiley to compel arbitration under the collective bargaining agreement.
-Wiley, 376 U.S. at 544-45.
-The Court posed the legal issue as follows: “whether Wiley, which did not itself sign the collective bargaining agreement on which the Union‘s claim to arbitration depends, is bound at all by the agreement‘s arbitration provision.”
-Id. at 547.
-The Court answered this question in the affirmative.
-Id. at 550-51.
+Wiley,

 The Court’s holding is actually quite limited:

-We hold that the disappearance by merger of a corporate employer which has entered into a collective bargaining agreement with a union does not automatically terminate all rights of the employees covered by the agreement, and that, in appropriate circumstances, present here, the successor employer may be
+We hold that the disappearance by merger of a corporate employer which has entered into a collective bargaining agreement with a union does not automatically terminate all rights of the employees covered by the agreement, and that, in appropriate circumstances, present here, the successor employer may be*269 required to arbitrate with the union under the agreement.

 In reversing the NLRB, the Supreme Court endorsed the Board’s earlier, consistently-held interpretation that successor employers could not be bound against their will by the substantive terms of existing